sudhi001/mssql-jdbc-krb5/README.md

 This repository was enhanced from the work of Grzegorz Caban at https://github.com/nabacg/krb5sqljdb

 Alternatively, you can also use the JTDS driver, which supports the NTLM authentication.

+Steps I followed :

+1) I forked the https://github.com/chandanbalu/mssql-jdbc-krb5/tree/main and checkout to local machine
+2) Changed the scala version to 2.11.0
+3) Compiled the code
+4) Run the KerberosJDBCClient code

+I think the client works except the connection url issue only